SPITFIRE AUDIO ORBIS – NATURAL BEAUTY

 I found applying quite heavy-handed processing with the built-in effects and gating adds fantastic width and immersion, and going too far with the processing is not necessarily a bad thing.

-Orbis is about as far from an orchestral library as is possible, though there is a strong relationship here that makes sense – perhaps as seasoning makes the broth, Orbis for me is the catalyst to enhance other sample libraries.
+Orbis is about as far from an orchestral library as is possible, though there is a strong relationship here that makes sense – perhaps as good seasoning makes the broth, Orbis for me is the catalyst to enhance other sample libraries.

 I feel I’m a bit of a broken record recently with Spitfire Audio titles.
 Yes, Orbis is amazing and yes, it’s probably my new favourite library (at least until the next release!).
 There is no doubt this is a classy product.